Disclaimers: See Chapter 1

-The Lord Conqueror was taking in her reflection in the mirror, undecided on what she wanted to do with her hair.
-She was unsure whether she wanted it pinned up in a royal style, pushed and tied to the back of her head, or leaving it in front of her face.
+The Lord Conqueror was scrutinizing her reflection in the mirror, undecided on what she wanted to do with her hair.
+She was unsure whether she wanted it pinned upwards in a royal style, pushed and tied to the back of her head, or simply leaving it alone.

-Even in her old age, with her excellent hearing she could hear footfalls stop at her antechamber door.
-Closing her closet armory, she made her way out her bed chamber.
+Even in old age, her excellent hearing could hear footfalls stop at her antechamber door, followed by knocking.

 Akemi came inside with Lyceus.

-Finishing her custom formal address, she said.
-"My Lord, the Prince of the Realm, Lyceus."
+Finishing her formal address, Akemi pronounced, "My Lord, the Prince of the Realm, Lyceus."

 Her younger brother also showed his respect by inclining his head.
 "Good morning, Conqueror."

-"Thank you, Akemi, you may leave us.
-I will summon you when I am done with the Prince." the Conqueror told her chambermaid.
+"Thank you.
+You may leave us, Akemi.
+I will summon you when I am done with the Prince."
+The Conqueror told her Chambermaid.

 Both siblings watched the foreign servant walk out the chamber door.

-The Prince noticed the warrior apparel of the Conqueror, his eyes fascinated by the chakram and the Lion blade, just like when he was a teen.
+The Prince noted the warrior apparel of the Conqueror.
+His eyes were fascinated by the chakram and the Lion blade, just like when he was a teen.

-"Is there a war, or skirmish happening that I am unaware of, Xena, because you look dressed for battle?" he asked sarcastically.
+"Is there a war or skirmish happening that I am unaware of Xena, because you look dressed for battle?"
+He inquired, sarcastically.

-"I'm not at all surprised that you wouldn't know what's taking place inside, nor outside these walls."
+"I'm not at all surprised you wouldn't know what's taking place inside or outside these walls."
 Xena countered.
 "Maybe I have spoiled you too excessively."

 "Spare me, Xe."
-Lyceus responded, knowing that she hated the shortening of her name.
-"I may not have military knowledge like you, although along with your training, Meleager has taught me well to use a sword, but I do know some things.
+Lyceus argued, knowing she hated the shortening of her name.
+"I may not have military knowledge like you, but, along with your training, Meleager has taught me well to use a sword, and I do know some things.
 For instance, why is Tessa teaching a class today?
-I seen how she acts with the Fifth army.
+I seen how she acts with the Fifth Army.
 You know her temperament is a tad rampant."

 "My, my."
-Xena was amused.
-Letting the name she disliked pass, she sat down on her divan.
+Xena was amused, letting the name she disliked pass whilst sitting down on her divan.
 "Seems I have been premature in my opinion of you.
 Who did you hear that from?"